khan022/Django-CRUD-demo/README.md

 - **Login Page**: This is the login page for the CRM dashboard.
 Users can enter their username and password to log in and access the dashboard.
 ![Login Page](/screenshots/login_page.png)

-- **Login Page**: This is the login page for the CRM dashboard.
-Users can enter their username and password to log in and access the dashboard.
+- **Registration Page**: This is the registration page for the CRM dashboard.
+New users can create an account by entering their information and clicking the "Register" button.
 ![Registration Page](/screenshots/register_page.png)

-- **Login Page**: This is the login page for the CRM dashboard.
-Users can enter their username and password to log in and access the dashboard.
+- **Dashboard Page**: This is the main page of the CRM dashboard.
+Users can view and manage their data from this page.
 ![Dashboard Page](/screenshots/main_page.png)

-- **Login Page**: This is the login page for the CRM dashboard.
-Users can enter their username and password to log in and access the dashboard.
+- **Showing Single Page**: This page displays a single record from the database.
+Users can view the details of the record and perform actions such as editing or deleting the record.
 ![Showing Single Page](/screenshots/showing_single_record.png)

 - **Updating Single Page**: This page allows users to update a single record in the database.
 Users can edit the fields of the record and save their changes.